MFA for Administrative Actions | Teleport

 Require MFA for administrative actions

-MFA for administrative actions is automatically enforced for clusters where WebAuthn is the only form of second factor allowed.
+MFA for administrative actions is automatically enforced for clusters where WebAuthn is the only form of multi-factor authentication allowed.

 In a future major version, Teleport may enforce MFA for administrative actions for a wider range of cluster configurations.